 There’s so much to do before your Walt Disney World vacation, but don’t forget the shopping.
 While the shops on property do offer a variety of merchandise, I definitely recommend that you bring along some essentials.
 If you don’t have a car, you may find the offerings at the Disney shops to be fairly limited.
-Here’s an overview of what to bring on a Walt Disney World family vacation.
-If you don’t have these items, it’s a good idea to buy them in advance.
+Here’s an overview of what to bring to Disney World for your family vacation.

 Of course, you’ll want to bring the usual items that you bring on vacation, like clothing, toiletries, bathing suits, etc. In our packing lists, we have one for theme parks that will definitely help.
-Find our packing lists here.

 Having sore and tired feet on vacation can really put a damper on your stay.
 Everyone has a different comfort level with shoes, so I recommend that you bring along whatever works for you.
 My personal favorite brands are Dansko, FitFlop, and Josef Seibel.

-When my kids were younger, they loved walking around the parks getting autographs.
+When my kids were younger, they loved walking around the parks and getting autographs.
 You can purchase books in the parks, or bring them along with you.
 You can find the official Disney ones online, and there are lots of options on Etsy.

 I always bring along snacks from home, including granola bars for breakfast.
 Again, there are some options in the parks, but I always like to have them in advance.